A1300.05 Strategic Planning

 • Define clear and measurable goals and objectives that:

-• support and align with the mission, vision, and values of the College
+• support and align with the mission, vision, and values of the College.

-• achieve the Board’s Strategic Outcomes within the parameters of the Board’s Executive Limitations policies
+• achieve the Board’s Strategic Outcomes within the parameters of the Board’s Executive Limitations policies.

-• links College processes for assessment of student learning, evaluation of operations, planning and budgeting
+• links College processes for assessment of student learning, evaluation of operations, planning and budgeting.

-1. Strategies and Initiatives:
+1. Develop Strategies & Initiatives:

 • Develop strategies and initiatives to achieve the defined goals and objectives.